korbonits/korbonits.github.io/_posts/2015-05-04-Deep-Learning-with-Python.md

 ### Torch

-Here's a link to my blog post, [Torch: bleeding edge DNN research]({% post_url 2015-06-28-Torch-bleeding-edge-DNN-research %})!
+Here's a link to my blog post, [Torch: bleeding edge DNN research]({% post_url 2015-06-28-Torch-bleeding-edge-DNN-research %}).
+In this post, you'll learn how to train a recurrent neural network (with an [LSTM][lstm]) how to write Joycean prose.

+### Caffe

+Here's a link to my blog post, [Caffe: breww your first DNN]({% post_url 2015-07-29-Caffe-brew-your-first-DNN %}).
+In this post, you'll learn how to use the Caffe Model Zoo to download a pre-trained deep neural net.
+We'll explore one example -- one that has gone *mainstream* viral (yes, you read that right) -- Google's Deep Dream, where you'll learn how to start with images of your own and go straight down the rabbit hole.

 # How do I start?